Russian is spoken by 260 million speakers and is considered the third most complex language to learn according to the MosaLingua learning platform.

 How to Learn Russian on Your Own

-Are you lacking the budget needed to join a Russian language school?
+Are you lacking the budget needed to join Russian language classes?
 Is this a personal challenge?

 In any case, know that it is possible to learn Russian on your own, but that it requires a lot of motivation and work.